-The reasoning used to construct both the models,\ although different, has in common the point that in both is considered that for very small scales quantum effetcts of gravity must be considered.
-Therefore, although we don't have yet a quantum gravity theory, the similarity of the expressions (\ref{nade_de}) and (\ref{holo_de}) perhaps suggests that we correctly incorporated some universal property of quantum gravity.
+The reasoning used to construct both the models, although different, has in common that quantum effects of gravity are incorporated for very small scales.
+Therefore, although we don't have a quantum gravity theory yet, the similarity of the expressions (\ref{nade_de}) and (\ref{holo_de}) perhaps suggests that we correctly incorporated some universal property of quantum gravity.

 For a universe composed by dark energy and dark matter in interaction, and baryonic matter and radiation, the conservation equations are

 and

 where the dot represents derivative with respect to time, and $Q$ is the interaction term.
 The Friedmann equation for a flat universe reads